Part I · The Scale of Reality · What is real?

 The irreducible “what it is like” of experience.
 The redness of red, the painfulness of pain, the joyfulness of joy.

 Correspondence to Pattern: Qualia and dissipation.
 Dissipation is Pattern’s description of directionality: order trending toward disorder, heat trending toward cold.
 Qualia is the experiential face of that directionality.
-A cup of coffee is cooling; that is physics.
-The warmth gradually fading from your hands; that is qualia.
+A cup of coffee is cooling.
+That is physics.
+The warmth gradually fading from your hands.
+That is qualia.
 The arrow of time is not merely a physics concept; it is also what being alive feels like.

 Scholium (responding to counterarguments from consciousness science): Claiming that qualia are irreducible must confront at least three powerful philosophical objections.
-Dennett’s2 “Quining Qualia” (1988) argues that the very concept of qualia is a cognitive illusion; Frankish’s3 illusionism (2016) goes further, holding that phenomenal consciousness simply does not exist; higher-order theories explain the appearance of qualia through higher-order representations.
-The Tao of Lucidity’s response: these theories successfully show that naive introspective reports are unreliable, but they do not eliminate the explanatory gap; they merely relocate it.
-If phenomenal consciousness is an illusion, then “why does this illusion exist” is itself an equally deep question.
-The Tao of Lucidity’s irreducibility claim targets the persistence of the explanatory gap, not the correctness of any particular introspective report.
-See §XVII.2 (Objection V).
-A direct corollary of this irreducibility: simulating an experience and having an experience are events of different ontological categories (E-Gap.1).
+Dennett’s “Quining Qualia” (1988) argues that the very concept of qualia is a cognitive illusion; Frankish’s illusionism (2016) goes further, holding that phenomenal consciousness simply does not exist; higher-order theories explain the appearance of qualia through higher-order representations.
+The Tao of Lucidity’s response: these theories successfully show that naive introspective reports are unreliable, but they do not eliminate the explanatory gap; they relocate it.
+Dennett’s multiple-drafts model explains the cognitive architecture of consciousness-reports but does not explain why there is “something it is like” to have those reports.
+Frankish’s illusionism says phenomenal consciousness is a quasi-phenomenal representation, but “why does this representation feel like anything at all” is itself an equally deep question.
+The physicalist can reply that Mary gains acquaintance or ability rather than a new ontological ingredient; The Tao of Lucidity grants that this is a coherent position but judges it insufficient: acquaintance itself has a qualitative character that resists third-person reduction.
+See §XIX.2 for the fuller objection-response treatment.

 Second Depth: Thisness (此刻性 / Haecceity)